kdrag0n/protonaosp.kdrag0n.dev/docs/developers/build.md

 You can only build on Linux.
 If you're on Windows or macOS, create a Linux virtual machine before proceeding.

-Keep in mind that Android's shell setup script only supports `bash`. `zsh`, while somewhat similar, is not compatible.
+Keep in mind that Android's shell setup script only supports `bash` and `zsh`.

 ## Download the source code